 Plenty has been written about the “Great Resignation” since the onset of the pandemic.
 The second biggest drain on health care resources is the mass exodus of Baby Boomers.
 According to a Pew Research Center analysis, 28.6 million Baby Boomers left the job market and retired in the third quarter of 2020.
 For perspective, that’s 3.2 million more Baby Boomers than those who retired in the same quarter of 2019.
 In a recent study conducted by Elsevier, a staggering 47% of health care workers in the United States report that they plan to leave their current jobs by 2025.

 Millennials Move Up

 Geared to replace their retiring counterparts are a legion of Millennials, born between 1982 and 2003.
 To succeed in attracting and retaining this younger workforce, you have to first understand what motivates them.
 This multiculturally-aware generation wants to be a part of a workspace committed to diversity, equity, and inclusiveness, as well as one that is making a positive impact on society.
 What’s more, they want their employers to demonstrate that they value their employees through team building, team work, and mentoring opportunities.

 While many sectors are finally bouncing back from the pandemic, some are still struggling to fill lost positions.
-As noted in our March blog, Are teachers dropping out of the job market?, there is a clear labor crisis in the education sector, with demand rising by more than 2600% since March 2021.
+As noted in our March blog, Are teachers dropping out of the job market?, there is a clear labor crisis in the education sector, with demand rising by more than 2,600% since March 2021.
 In addition, 54% of teachers are likely to leave teaching within the next two years.
-But in Healthcare, Covid’s impact is unparalleled.
-Seeing the effects of the pandemic first-hand has taken its toll: One in five healthcare workers has quit since the onset of the pandemic.
+But in health care, COVID-19’s impact is unparalleled.
+Seeing the effects of the pandemic first-hand has taken its toll: One in five health care workers have recently left their jobs.